mwelss-fhg/platform-oam/docs/user-guide.rst

    $ vi acumos-elk-env.sh

 4. The docker-compose.yml file as well as component directories are located in the elk-stack directory.
 Edit docker-compose.yml and make changes to these environment variables (ACUMOS_ELK_JDBC_CONNECTION_STRING, ACUMOS_ELK_JDBC_USERNAME, ACUMOS_ELK_JDBC_PASSWORD) to connect to database instance.
+Edit elasticsearch.yml and make changes to these environment variables ACUMOS_ELK_ELASTICSEARCH_HOST.

 .. code:: bash